rictjo/biocarta/README.md

     cmd                = 'max'
     # WRITE FILES AND MAKE NOISE
     bVerbose           = True
-    # CREATE AN OPTIMIZED REPRESENATION
+    # CREATE AN OPTIMIZED REPRESENTATION
     bExtreme           = True
-    # WE MIGHT WANT SOME SPECIFIC INTERSECTIONS
+    # WE MIGHT WANT SOME SPECIFIC INTERSECTIONS OF THE HIERARCHY
     n_clusters         = [20,40,60,80,100]
     # USE ALL INFORMATION
     n_components       = None